Delaunay, artist quotes & stories on color in painting, simultaneousness and Orphism

 - ‘Simultaneousness’ is a technique.
 Simultaneous contrast is the most up-to-date honing of this technique in this field.
 Simultaneous contrast is visible depth – Reality, Form, construction, representation.
 Depth is the new inspiration.
 We live in depth, we travel in depth.
 I’m in it.
 The senses are in it.
 And the mind is too.

-* Robert Delaunay, his artist quote on the Futurist art concepts like simultaneousness and color-divisionism: from a letter, February 1912; as quoted in “Futurism”, ed.
+* Robert Delaunay, his artist quote on the Futurist art concepts he appreciated like simultaneousness and color-divisionism: from a letter, February 1912; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
 184

 - The woman of the (painting) ‘The City of Paris’, (Delaunay painted it in 1910 – 1912) sums up the Cubist period… …the (painting) ‘The Cardiff team’ (1913) is more significant in the expression of colour, less shattered.
 The yellow poster in the complete picture contrasts with the blues, greens and orange.